-- agree to appoint St.George as your agent to contact Commonwealth and State Government agencies and private sector organisations (who are official record holders or database owners) electronically on your behalf, using any one or more (or all) of Equifax, EAISS, Experian and/or Other Third Parties, to match your personal information and details of your identity documents to the information you have provided to St.George,
+(b) agree to appoint St.George as your agent to contact Commonwealth and State Government agencies and private sector organisations (who are official record holders or database owners) electronically on your behalf, using any one or more (or all) of Equifax, EAISS, Experian and/or Other Third Parties, to match your personal information and details of your identity documents to the personal information you have provided to St.George,

 - authorised to provide the personal information presented, including details of your identity documents; and

-- aware that you can also attend a branch with your identity documents to have your identity verified
+- aware that you can also attend a branch with your identity documents to have your identity verified; and

 - to the best of your knowledge the information you have provided is true and correct at the date of your application; and

-- you understand that providing a false or misleading document is an offence under the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (AML/CTF Act)
+- you understand that providing a false or misleading information is an offence under the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (AML/CTF Act).

-EAISS is a credit reporting body.
-We may ask EAISS or Experian or both of them to provide an assessment of whether your personal information matches (in whole or part) to personal information held by EAISS.
+EAISS and Experian are credit reporting bodies.
+We may ask EAISS or Experian or both of them to provide an assessment of whether your personal information matches (in whole or part) to personal information held by them.
 We do this only for the purpose of verifying your identity as required under the AML/CTF Act.
 We may make these requests directly of EAISS and/or Experian, or via FrankieOne, who may pass on your personal information to these parties to conduct their assessment.

-EAISS may prepare and provide a verification assessment to us.
-EAISS may use the personal information provided by St.George, and the personal information held by EAISS (including personal information of other individuals) to prepare the verification assessment.
+EAISS and/or Experian may prepare and provide a verification assessment to us, and each of them may use the personal information provided by St.George, and the personal information held by them (including personal information of other individuals) to prepare the verification assessment.
 FrankieOne may use the results of the verification assessments and will collect your personal information to assist with monitoring and improving the services they provide to us (such as checking for systems outages and rectifying errors) and may share these results with us.

 Your personal information will be handled in accordance with the Privacy Act 1988 (Privacy Act).
-When making a verification request, your personal information is considered to be “credit information” under the Privacy Act 1988.
+When making a verification request, your personal information is considered to be “credit information” under the Privacy Act.

 We will disclose identity information (which is a type of credit information) about you to a credit reporting body to verify your identity by comparing your information against information held by that credit reporting body.
 The information that we disclose will consist only of your name, date of birth and residential address.